Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Introduction

-This work highlights the role of Carroll symmetries in the theory of phase transitions and adds to the growing body of work which studies the relevance of Carroll physics in condensed matter systems \cite{Bidussi:2021nmp, Marsot:2022imf, Bagchi:2022eui, Figueroa-OFarrill:2023vbj,upcoming}\footnote{This list is by no means exhaustive.
-The reader is directed to references of these works.}.
+This work highlights the role of Carroll symmetries in phase transitions and adds to the growing body of work which studies the relevance of Carroll physics in condensed matter systems \cite{Bidussi:2021nmp, Marsot:2022imf, Bagchi:2022eui, Figueroa-OFarrill:2023vbj,Ara:2024fbr}.